adamcegielka/my-shop-automationpractice-pl/README.md

 ## Summary

-This My Shop - automationpractice.co.uk project aims to ensure high-quality application testing, gain valuable testing experience and improve the testing process through automation.
+This My Shop - automationpractice.pl project aims to ensure high-quality application testing, gain valuable testing experience and improve the testing process through automation.
 I will use a variety of tools and technologies to achieve my project goals.
 Once the testing is complete, I will carefully analyze the results so as not to make the same mistakes of mistakes in the future.
 Through this work, I can also expand my knowledge of testing and improve my skills.
 I believe that this project will benefit both me and those starting out in testing.